angular/angular/aio/content/guide/learning-angular.md

 Learning Angular

 @intro
-A suggested path through the documentation for Angular newcomers
+A suggested path through the documentation for Angular newcomers.

 @description